Fair Resource Allocation in Federated Learning: Fair Federated Learning

-In our experiments (Section \ref{sec: effectivenss}), we show that under the \qffl objective, we can obtain fairer results for federated datasets in terms of both the training and testing accuracy distributions.
-For completeness, we provide additional background on $\alpha$-fairness in Appendix~\ref{appen: alphafair}.
+In our experiments (Section \ref{sec: effectivenss}), on both convex and non-convex models, we show that using the \qffl objective, we can obtain fairer/more uniform solutions for federated datasets in terms of both the training and testing accuracy distributions.